TheStaticTurtle/website_blog/content/posts/20250825_UltranetAdventuresPart2/index.md

 There are a few additional registers to configure.
 The full config can be seen on the setup script bellow.<br>
 Again, I didn't feel like setting up a full C++ project with the pico-sdk (or even Arduino) so I just left Circuit Python and made it so that the script runs at boot.
 This has the downside of a small 500ms delay before it's configured after reset but I can live with that 🤷!

-It could be improved by periodically watching the inputs 👀 and reconfiguring accordingly which would remove the need to push the reset button after changing the config.
+It could be improved by periodically watching the inputs 👀 and reconfiguring accordingly.
+It would remove the need to push the reset button after changing the config but then again I was lazy for this part of the project.

 ```python
 import board